Chainsaws - Safe Use of Chain Saws

-- Operate, adjust and maintain saws according to the manufacturers' directions and the CSA Standard Z62.1-03 "Chain Saws" (reaffirmed 2008) or ANSI standard B175.1-2000 (Gasoline Powered Chain Saws, Safety Requirements for).
+- Operate, adjust and maintain saws according to the manufacturers' directions and the CSA Standard Z62.1-15 "Chain Saws" or ANSI standard B175.1-2012 (and A1-2014) (Outdoor Power Equipment - Internal Combustion Engine-Powered Hand-Held Chain Saws - Safety and Environmental Requirements).
 Both standards describe safety requirements for the design of chain saws and include recommendations on how to use chain saws safely.

 - Operate the chain saw in well-ventilated areas only.

 - Wear personal protective equipment and clothing.
 See OSH Answers Chain Saws - Personal Protective Equipment for more detailed information.

 - Ask questions if you have any doubts about doing the work safely.
 Safety procedures that you follow will also depend on where the sawing is carried out (e.g., on the ground or at height in a tree or elevating device) and on the presence of trip, slip, snag, and fall hazards.